Call Us Now:

 2018 Schedule of Events - CEO Roundtable-Chicago

 2018, ALL-inclusive annual dues are just $399, for about 40 - 50 events.

 (We had 48 events in 2017.)
-There are NO additional per event charges!
+On only very rare occasions are there additional per event charges!

 We are a membership-style organization serving 110+ "C-Suite" / Sr. Exec. business leaders and the 160+ co.s they represent.